Los Ángeles (album): Accolades

 Los Ángeles ranked highly in the year-end lists of the Spanish specialized press.
 It was listed as the best Spanish album of 2017 by newspaper ABC and magazine Rockdelux.
 Readers of the Barcelonian edition of Time Out selected Los Ángeles as the best album of 2017, with the publication describing Rosalía as "the musical revelation of 2017".
-The album also appeared at number 6 in the year-end list of Spanish online magazine Jenesaispop.com, which described it as "an unbeatable presentation, up to the expectations, which are even higher in the face of a bright future."
+The album also appeared at number 6 in the year-end list of Spanish online magazine Jenesaispop, which described it as "an unbeatable presentation, up to the expectations, which are even higher in the face of a bright future."
 CrazyMusic ranked the album at number 8 in its list of the best Spanish albums of 2017.
 Music critics of El País listed Los Ángeles as the tenth best album of the year.
 Efe Eme selected the album as the 13th best Spanish record of 2017.
 It also appeared in Hipersónica's and Muzikalia's lists of the best Spanish albums of the year, at number 17 and 18 respectively.

 In late 2017, Rosalía received the Premio Ojo Crítico in the category of Modern Music, awarded by RNE.
 The jury highlighted the singer's "artistic projection, her interpretative capacity and versatility, her charisma, capable of transferring flamenco to young audiences."
 Rosalía was also nominated for Best New Artist at the 2017 Latin Grammy Awards, losing to Vicente García.
 On 17 January 2018, Los Ángeles was awarded the Premio Ruido, given to the best national album of the year by the Spanish music press.
 The album also received a Premio Glamour to "the arts", awarded by the Spanish edition of Glamour magazine in celebration of its 15th anniversary.